Carbon And Its Compounds Online Test 9th Science Lesson 15 Questions in English

 -

-Question 80 of 10080.
-Question80.
-What are the environmental effects of plastic usage?
-Correct
+80. What are the environmental effects of plastic usage?

 A lot of plastic does not get recycled and ends up polluting the environment.
 Some types of plastics contain harmful chemical additives that are not good for human health.
 Burning of plastics releases toxic gases that are harmful to our health and contribute to climate change.
 One-time use and throwaway plastics end up littering and polluting the environment.